UK Buy vs Rent Calculator

 The Hidden Costs of Buying

-- Maintenance: Budget 1-2% of property value per year.
-A £300,000 home costs roughly £3,000-6,000/year to maintain.
+- Maintenance: Budget 1-2% of property value a year.
+A £300,000 home costs roughly £3,000-6,000 a year in repairs, replacement appliances, exterior work and service charges.

-- Opportunity cost: Your deposit could be invested instead. £35,000 at 7% returns grows to about £69,000 in 10 years.
+- Opportunity cost: The deposit could sit in the stock market instead. £35,000 at 7% annual returns compounds to roughly £69,000 in 10 years and £138,000 in 20.

-- Selling costs (when you move): Estate agent fees (1-1.5%), solicitor, EPC.
-On a £350,000 sale: roughly £5,000-7,000.
+- Selling costs: Estate agent fees (typically 1-1.5% plus VAT), solicitor, EPC, removal.
+On a £350,000 sale, budget roughly £5,000-7,000.

-The Rent vs Buy Breakeven
+What Is the Rent vs Buy Breakeven?

 Example: A flat costs £300,000 to buy or £1,200/month (£14,400/year) to rent.
-Rent as a percentage of price: 14,400 / 300,000 = 4.8%.
-That is borderline - the time horizon becomes the deciding factor.
+Rent as a percentage of price is 14,400 / 300,000 = 4.8%.
+Price-to-rent ratio is 300,000 / 14,400 = 20.8.
+That is on the borderline, so the time horizon and your mortgage rate become the deciding factors.

 Non-Financial Factors

 To check how much you can borrow, use the mortgage affordability calculator.
 For monthly payment estimates on a specific property, try the mortgage calculator.
+For projecting how the renter's investment pot might grow, pair this tool with the investment return calculator.

 All calculations run in your browser.
 No financial data is sent anywhere.